Most brands don’t lose because of poor products. They lose because their positioning strategy is unclear at the moment of choice.

 Gather Consumer Perception Data

 Gathering consumer perception data is pivotal in creating an accurate product positioning map.
-This data reflects how consumers view your product with the key attributes you’ve identified and against competing products.
+This data reflects how consumers view your product, including the key attributes you’ve identified, compared with competing products.
 Understanding customer perception is critical because it shapes the reality of your product’s market standing, regardless of your internal metrics or assumptions.

-To collect this data, employ various research methods, such as surveys, interviews, and focus groups, which can provide direct insights into how customers perceive your brand and products.
+To collect this data, use various research methods, such as surveys, interviews, and focus groups, to gain direct insights into how customers perceive your brand and products.
 Social media monitoring and online reviews are rich sources of brand perception data, offering unfiltered feedback on what consumers think and feel about your offerings.

-This information allows you to see your product through the eyes of your customers, providing a clearer picture of your current market position and highlighting areas for improvement in product development and marketing strategies.
+This information allows you to see your product through your customers’ eyes, providing a clearer picture of your current market position and highlighting areas for improvement in product development and marketing strategies.

 Plot Your Products and Competitors on the Map